-The amount due also includes withdrawals due from the investment pool in accordance with the spending policy for scholarships JVS adopted during 2010 which amounts to \$24,031 and \$20,873 for September 30, 2013 and 2012, respectively.
+The amount due also includes withdrawals due from the investment pool in accordance with the spending policy for scholarships which amounts to \$49,931 and \$24,658 for September 30, 2014 and 2013, respectively.

 In August 2011, JVS leased an office from Fairlane Chapel, LLC as a tenant at will for \$600 per month.
 Fairlane Chapel, LLC employs one of JVS's Board Members.
 As of August 2012, JVS rented an additional cubicle at a cost of \$400 per month for ReServe program staff.
-Total rent expense as of September 30, 2013 and 2012 was \$12,000 and \$8,600, respectively.
+Total rent expense was \$12,000 for both years ended September 30, 2014 and 2013.
+Fairlane Chapel, LLC also served as JVS's broker related to the negotiation of the lease for JVS's new office space (see Note 8).
+The commission paid to Fairlane Chapel was paid by the landlord of the building.